Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Experimental Results

-{\bf Is task-specific projection head necessary?} The projection head is a useful component in self-supervised learning, \eg, SimCLR~\cite{chen2020simple}, where a nonlinear projection layer is appended over the top-layer embedding.
+{\bf Is task-specific projection head necessary?} The projection head is a useful component in SSL, \eg, SimCLR~\cite{chen2020simple}, where a nonlinear projection layer is appended over the top-layer embedding.
 We also implement the projection head as a task-agnostic one, and the results are in Table~\ref{tab:projection-head}.
-The advantage of the TSP-Head indicates the explicit consideration of the specific properties of sampled tasks during meta-training is necessary.
+The advantage of the TSP-Head indicates that the explicit consideration of the specific properties of sampled tasks during meta-training is necessary.
+We also compare our Transformer-based task-specific projection head with another implementation -- DeepSets~\cite{Zaheer17Deep} + FiLM~\cite{Perez2018FILM}.
+In this method, we use DeepSets to generate task-specific linear transformation parameters for the FiLM layer.
+Detailed configurations are in the supplementary.
+Table~\ref{tab:projection-head} shows that when compared with the task-agnostic one, TSP-Head generally improves UML when evaluated on higher shot tasks.
+Among the implementations, our Transformer-based TSP-Head is the best choice.

 {\bf Combine two techniques together?} We propose two methods to take the characteristics of tasks into account.
 An intuitive question is whether the two methods could be fused to get further improvements.
 As shown in Table~\ref{tab:combine}, we find HMS and TSP-Head are not compatible, and directly combining them cannot get better results.
+One main reason could be that HMS and TSP-Head improve the embeddings from two different perspectives, so we need some special strategies to combine their advantages together.